top of page

 When is the WFTV Festival?

-In celebration of International Women’s Day, the WFTV Festival 2025 was held throughout of March 2025.
-Kicking of in London, it then travelled across the nations, from Cardiff, Belfast, Edinburgh and Manchester.
+In celebration of International Women’s Day, the WFTV Festival 2025 was held throughout March 2025.
+Kicking off in London, it then travelled across the nations, from Cardiff to Belfast, Edinburgh and Manchester.

 Where is the WFTV Festival?

-When do applications open and when is the deadline to apply?
+When do submissions open and when is the deadline?

 I would like to attend the WFTV festival as a member but not submit my work.
 How do I book a ticket?